Add to Flipboard Magazine.

 Of course!
 MediaLoot will be a premium membership site offering design resources for designers.
 We’re currently working with a handful of great designers on creating those resources while we work on building the site.
 We’ll have textures, brushes, vectors, icons, templates and a lot of more – all for a very low monthly price.

-Basically the idea behind this site if to offer a killer ‘design toolbox‘.
-Me and Mason got pretty sick of going through hundreds of pages on certain online marketplaces and stock graphics websites, so we’re building MediaLoot.
+Basically, the idea behind this site if to offer a killer ‘design toolbox‘.
+I and Mason got pretty sick of going through hundreds of pages on certain online marketplaces and stock graphics websites, so we’re building MediaLoot.